Faithful static-mode Aggrescan3D wrapper for per-residue aggregation propensity analysis from a single protein structure.

 PROPKA 3 introduced consistent treatment of internal and surface residues through improved desolvation and dielectric response modeling.
 The method handles ASP, GLU, HIS, CYS, TYR, LYS, ARG residues and both N- and C-terminal groups.
 Benchmarks show root-mean-square deviations of 0.79 pKa units for Asp/Glu, 0.75 for Tyr, 0.65 for Lys, and 1.00 for His residues compared to experimental measurements.

-ProteinIQ provides a web-based interface for running PROPKA without command-line installation.
-Upload a protein structure file or fetch one from RCSB, and receive predicted pKa values for all ionizable residues.
+ProteinIQ provides a web-based interface for running PROPKA 3.5.1 without command-line installation.
+Upload a protein structure file or fetch one from RCSB, and receive predicted pKa values for ionizable residues and supported ligand groups present in the structure.

 | Input | Description |